heinrich5991/libtw2/doc/map.md

         version 2 extension:
         [1] synchronized: bool

-- DDNet is at `version` = 2, Vanilla chooses 3 for all envelopes when one of them uses a bezier curve, but falls back to 2 when they is none.
+- DDNet is at `version` = 2, Vanilla chooses 3 for all envelopes when one of them uses a bezier curve, but falls back to 2 when there is none.
 - `channel` holds the type of the envelope
     - 1 -> Sound envelope
     - 3 -> Position envelope